 The Academy aesthetic is simple.
 The notably light hue of the solid Sitka spruce here won’t be to some traditionalist tastes, but it gives the guitars a clean, defined look that, as we’ll find out, is reflective of performance.
 Nevertheless, despite the simple acrylic dot fret markers, it’s not completely utilitarian; the laminated birch and fiber rope braid design rosette is understated but stylish.

 This guitar isn’t lacking Taylor’s spruce top hallmarks - bright and resonant trebles with assured projection.
-The low action is extremely welcoming across the ebony ’board, too, and will help open boundaries for aspiring players.
+The low action is extremely welcoming across the ebony ’board, too, and will help break boundaries for aspiring players.
 Combined with the response of this instrument, it creates an immediately enjoyable playing experience.

 Plugged in, the ES-B represents the qualities of this guitar well.
 Indeed this model it sounds and feels superior acoustically and plugged in than most models we’ve played in its class.
 The Academy Series represents a very clear vision, and in many ways, a dream beginner guitar, as well as potential trade-up for some existing players – one that can inspire and go the distance with a guitarist’s from bedroom to stage.

-Read our full Taylor Academy Series 10E review
+Read our full Taylor Academy Series 10E review.

 The return of Yamaha’s CSF series marks its most determined move yet into the compact acoustic market.
 While it doesn’t have the slimmest of necks, compared to some of its rivals in the compact acoustic market, but we think that’s a strength - and the 406mm (16-inch) fretboard radius will be welcome news for anyone alienated by the more cramped playing experience of some so-called travel guitars.